-Painswick is well known for St Mary's Church and the 99 yew trees that grow in the churchyard - and the legend that if a $100^{th}$ tree is planted that it will always die from the touch of the devil - but until recently I hadn't realised quite how widely the story had spread.
+SOMETHING INTERESTING: Painswick is well known for St Mary's Church, the 99 yew trees that grow in its churchyard and the legend that if a 100th tree is planted that it will always die from the touch of the devil, but until recently I hadn't realised quite how widely the story had spread.

-Greg Thatcher is an artist from lowa, USA, who travels to Painswick each summer to sketch or paint the yew trees.
+Greg Thatcher is an artist from Iowa, USA, who travels to Painswick each summer to sketch or paint the yew trees.
 He has been doing this since 1991 and has produced over 250 works in pen & ink, mixed media and drawings with a 9H pencil.
-The works fetch many thousands of dollars.
-This is what Greg says of his work: My yew tree series is based upon yew trees growing in St. Mary's churchyard in Painswick, Gloucestershire, England.
+This is what Greg says of his work:

+My yew tree series is based upon yew trees growing in St. Mary's churchyard in Painswick, Gloucestershire, England.
 The yew trees were planted in the Middle Ages and form the most beautiful yew tree avenues in the world.
 Many of the trees planted along dirt pathways around the church have grown together to form archways.
 Upon discovering the Painswick yew trees, I became fascinated by the larger shapes of the trees & how their shapes & their intricate values interacted and melted together.
 I am also intrigued by the heightened dramatic quality of the light at Painswick, and had to be very attentive & aware to begin to identify the subtle changes & nuances with the trees.
 I find this process very stimulating & nourishing to my creativity & imagination.

 Take a look at www.gregthatchergallery.com - my favourite is Yew Trees #69